Hihaheho/Desk/README.md

 Most of data and programs on Desk apps are finally evaluated as a snippet of Desk-lang.

-### Desk Kernel
+### Desk-workspace (dworkspace)

-Dkernel is a platform-agnostic environment for editing Desk-lang.
+Desk-workspace is a platform-agnostic environment for editing Desk-lang.

-Dkernel provides these features:
+Desk-workspace provides these features:

 - File system for Desk-lang
 - Permission management system